 “Charging stations for electric cars – residential buildings” funding guideline

-With the “Charging stations for electric cars – residential buildings” (“Ladestationen für Elektroautos – Wohngebäude”) funding guideline, the Federal Ministry of Digital and Transport (BMDV) provided funding for privately used charging stations for home and apartment owners as well as for tenants and landlords or landlord associations.
+With the “Charging stations for electric cars – residential buildings” (“Ladestationen für Elektroautos – Wohngebäude”) funding guideline, the Federal Ministry for Digital and Transport (BMDV) provided funding for privately used charging stations for home and apartment owners as well as for tenants and landlords or landlord associations.